facebookarchive/cargo-guppy/README.md

 * perform queries based on [Cargo features](https://doc.rust-lang.org/cargo/reference/features.html)
 * simulate Cargo builds and return what packages and features would be built by it
 * evaluate target specs for [platform-specific dependencies](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#platform-specific-dependencies)
+* generate *summary files* for Cargo builds, which can be used to:
+  * receive CI feedback if a dependency is added, updated or removed, or if new features are added
+  * receive CI feedback if a package is added to a high-assurance subset, or if any new features are enabled in an existing package in that subset.
+This can be used to flag those changes for extra scrutiny.
 * print out a `dot` graph for a subset of crates, for formatting with [graphviz](https://www.graphviz.org/)

 Still to come:

-* receive CI feedback if a dependency is added, updated or removed
-* receive CI feedback if a package goes from not being included in a high-assurance subset to being included
 * a command-line query language

 This code has been written for the [Libra Core](https://github.com/libra/libra) project, but it may be useful for other